torizon/blog/content/ota-obstacle-course-part-1.md

 This is the closest we have gotten to an optimal solution.
 However, we need to address some gaps:
 1. Frequent key rotation could potentially create a key management problem with a large amount of keys to maintain.
 2. CRLs and OCSP servers are not built into the basic implementation of the PKI system for code signing.
 This reliance on an out-of-band mechanism for key management could introduce additional system complexities and vulnerabilities that malicious actors can potentially exploit.
 3. Lightweight OCSP stapling for high volume environments [RFC 5019](https://datatracker.ietf.org/doc/draft-ietf-lamps-rfc5019bis/) in the context of OTA updates cannot directly be implemented, due to the lack of a public standard, which can lead to design inconsistencies and unchecked vulnerabilities.

+## Conclusion

 With some fundamental tweaks, it is possible to build a system that combines the advantages of using separation of duties, detached combined signatures and explicit key revocation techniques and address the challenges described in this blog.

-### Solution 5: Uptane

-## Conclusion
+In Part 2, we will explore the ideal solution, which already exists, and is implemented by Toradex as part of the Torizon OS update system and Torizon Cloud.